 Today, the field is at a major crossroads; how we proceed will define us for the remainder of this century and beyond.
 Technological change is occurring at a breakneck pace, offering a wealth of new tools and methods that will transform our approaches to solving problems.
 Powerful new sensing technologies and computational platforms are creating opportunities to monitor and model the performance of built and natural environments with unprecedented fidelity, and are shedding new light on pathogens in the environment that threaten public health.
 These emerging approaches are critical given the massive global challenges now confronting our society including climate change, rapid urbanization, natural hazards, global income disparity and aging infrastructure.

 In 2010, our department published Building on Our Legacy: Strategic Directions for the Future, a strategic plan that has informed our investments and growth over the past decade.
 The plan centered on expanding upon our legacy as a pioneer in science and engineering, by investing in new research and education programs necessary for the field to tackle emerging challenges that were certain to affect our society.
 The strategic plan especially emphasized a systems perspective, underscoring the importance of the interconnectivity between the components, processes and technologies associated with built infrastructure and natural systems.

-Ten years later, after making significant progress in implementing our 2010 plan, we are proud to offer an updated vision and new strategic plan that will better position our profession as the scientific, technological and business leader forming multidisciplinary teams required to tackle the complex societal grand challenges ahead.
+Ten years later, after making significant progress in implementing our 2010 plan, we are proud to offer an updated vision and new strategic plan that will better position our profession as the scientific, technological and business leader forming multidisciplinary and diverse teams required to tackle the complex societal grand challenges ahead.
 Through a process that engaged our faculty, staff, students, alumni and partners, we have identified five strategic directions that will inform our future growth:

 In Service to Society